-They develop individual care plans for patients for a variety of acute and chronic illnesses, and also order diagnostic investigations and refer patients to other health care specialists as needed.
-Nurse practitioners work in direct service delivery positions throughout the State.
+They develop individual care plans for patients for a variety of acute and chronic illnesses, and promote health by participating in health education and other health promotion activities.
+Nurse practitioners work in direct service delivery positions throughout Western Australia.

 Nurse practitioners may work in general medical practices, community health practices, private and public hospitals, correctional facilities, aged care facilities and after hours clinics.

 They may be required to do shift work including weekends and public holidays, and their working times may be irregular.

 Tools and technologies